Texas gunman posted on Facebook that he was ‘going to shoot an elementary school’

 The shooting is the deadliest since the attack at Sandy Hook Elementary School in Connecticut in 2012, where 20 children and six staff were killed.

-It also took place less than two weeks after 10 people, all of whom were Black, were shot and killed at a Buffalo supermarket in a racially-motivated attack.
+It also took place less than two weeks after 10 people were shot and killed at a Buffalo supermarket in a racially-motivated attack.

 “Evil swept across Uvalde yesterday.
 Anyone who shoots his grandmother in the face has to have evil in his heart,” said Mr Abbott.